 Is it possible to detect a correlation between the astronomically forced climate of Mars and the stratigraphy of the NPLD?

-The answer to this question seems to be that it is indeed possible to detect this correlation, albeit not necessarily straightforward.
+I showed in chapter four that it is possible to detect this correlation.
 The detection of a systematically lower ratio of periodicities in the stratigraphy compared to that in the insolation solution suggests that if the NPLD are formed as a result of astronomical forcing, then the relationship between time and depth must be non-linear.

 What is the nature of that correlation, and what does it imply about the history of the NPLD?

-A comparison of the periodicities detected in the stratigraphic data with different scenarios of climate-controlled models of stratigraphic build-up shows that while a link between climate and stratigraphy requires a variable ice deposition rate, observations are consistent with either a constant or variable dust deposition rate.
+My comparison of the periodicities detected in the stratigraphic data with different scenarios of climate-controlled models of stratigraphic build-up shows that while a link between climate and stratigraphy requires a variable ice deposition rate, observations are consistent with either a constant or variable dust deposition rate.

 5.2 Future work